KaushikRishabh/KaushikRishabh/README.md

 # 👋 Hey there!
-I'm Rishabh Kaushik - A Senior React + Frontend Developer
+I'm Rishabh Kaushik - A Senior Frontend Developer

 I'm a highly experienced frontend developer specializing in React.js with over 5 years of experience.
 I'm passionate about building highly scalable, maintainable, and performant web applications.
 I have a strong focus on clean code, best practices, and a knack for turning complex problems into simple, elegant solutions. 🚀